College Guide for Students with Disabilities

 The Individuals with Disabilities Education Act (IDEA) defines a specific learning disability as encompassing “one or more of the basic psychological processes involved in understanding or in using language, spoken or written, which disorder may manifest itself in the imperfect ability to listen, think, speak, read, write, spell or perform mathematical calculations.”
 The NCLD states in simple terms that a learning disability is essentially a neurological difference in the brain’s structure and functionality that restricts the capability to receive, process, store, communication, and/or retrieve information.
 Well over half of the parents of children with learning disabilities surveyed have the expectation of their child(ren) attending college.
 In addition, young adults with a learning disability attend a two-year or community college at a rate in excess of twice the general population.
 With some of the know challenges of helping students with a specific learning disability transition into college, it is highly important to set them up for success well in advance through research and great resources.

-Valuable Technology for Learning Disabilities:
+Assistive Technologies for Learning Disabilities:

-Info Select is software designed to simplify the process of organizing notes, to-dos, schedules, ideas, images, and contacts.
+- Info Select is software designed to simplify the process of organizing notes, to-dos, schedules, ideas, images, and contacts.

-Abbreviation Expanders is used in conjunction with a word processing program to create and store abbreviations for words that are frequently used.
+- Abbreviation Expanders is used in conjunction with a word processing program to create and store abbreviations for words that are frequently used.

-WatchMinder is wearable technology that can perform predetermined cues throughout the day.
+- WatchMinder is wearable technology that can perform predetermined cues throughout the day.

-Alternative Keyboards are customized computer keyboards for students with a learning disability.
+- Alternative Keyboards are customized computer keyboards for students with a learning disability.

-Ginger helps students proofread documents in addition to spell check, language translation, text reader, rephrasing sentences, as well as a personal trainer.
+- Ginger helps students proofread documents in addition to spell check, language translation, text reader, rephrasing sentences, as well as a personal trainer.

-Write: OutLoud is a text-to-speech piece of technology to provide students with different learning modalities.
+- Write: OutLoud is a text-to-speech piece of technology to provide students with different learning modalities.

-wordQ software with enhanced word predictive technology that can float on top of existing word processing programs.
+- wordQ software with enhanced word predictive technology that can float on top of existing word processing programs.

-Important Resources for Learning Disabilities:
+Important Resources for Students with Learning Disabilities: